d4rkr00t/yii-loganalyzer/README.md

-#Yii LogAnalyzer - Log file analyzer yii
+#Yii LogAnalyzer - Log file analyzer for Yii

 ## Features:
 - Easy connection to the project